ryukau/VSTPlugins/docs/manual/BasicLimiter/BasicLimiter_en.md

 Sidechain

+:   When checked, enables sidechain and disables `Auto Make Up`.

-:   Enable sidechain when checked.
-Also disable `Auto Make Up` when checked, because source signal amplitude is not affected by `Threshold` while sidechain is applied.
+    `Auto Make Up` is disabled because source amplitude is not affected by `Threshold` while sidechain is activated.

     BasicLimiterAutoMake has 2 stereo input.
-No. 1 is source input, and No. 2 is sidechain input.
-For routing, please refer to your DAW manual.
+No. 1 is source, and No. 2 is sidechain.
+For routing, refer to your DAW manual.

 Channel Type

 :   Switch the type of stereo channel between left-right (`L-R`) and mid-side (`M-S`).

-    When the type is set to `M-S`, sample peak becomes `Threshold` + 6 dB.
+    When the type is `M-S`, sample peak becomes `2 * Threshold`, or +6.02 dB over `Threshold`.
 Therefore, when using `Auto Make Up` with `M-S`, it is recommended to set `Auto Make Up Target Gain` to -6.1 dB or lower.
 This behavior aims to provide the same loudness when comparing `L-R` and `M-S`.

 ## Change Log
 ### BasicLimiter